Skip to main content

 Draft ACVM Notice: Fertiliser, Plant Biostimulants and Soil Conditioners – requirements for compliance to conditions of exemption

-New Zealand Food Safety is inviting public comment on the proposed new ACVM Notice: Fertiliser, Plant Biostimulants and Soil Conditioners – requirements for compliance to conditions of exemption.
+New Zealand Food Safety invited public comment on a proposed ACVM Notice: Fertiliser, Plant Biostimulants and Soil Conditioners – requirements for compliance to conditions of exemption.

 Fertilisers, plant biostimulants, and soil conditioners are exempt from the requirement for registration under the Agricultural Compounds and Veterinary Medicines (ACVM) Act 1997.
 However, they must meet the requirements of the ACVM (Exemptions and Prohibited Substances) Regulations 2011.
 These requirements are high-level and outcome based, and it is left up to the regulated parties to decide how to meet them.

-This Notice is intended to provide more direction around the minimum standard required to meet the regulations for these groups of exempt products.
+This Notice was intended to provide more direction around the minimum standard required to meet the regulations for these groups of exempt products.

 This is additional to the ACVM Notice: Agricultural Compounds Exempt from Registration, which specifies how exempt products in general must meet the requirements in the regulations.